MJ: Well, hello Michelle! Once again, it feels like forever since we’ve been here!

-MELINDA: It’s surprising to hear that this manga is so uninteresting, considering how much media the franchise has spawned.
+MJ: It’s surprising to hear that this manga is so uninteresting, considering how much media the franchise has spawned.
 Surprising and depressing, I have to say.

 MICHELLE: It’s possible that it will work better for fans of the original game.
 Sean Gaffney enjoyed the volume, for example.
 I will at least give it another volume to hook me, but it may be that it’s not just my thing.